VictorIshizuka/CRUD-Livros/README.md

 # How to get your connection string

->1º- go to organization > projects > database deployments
+> go to organization > projects > database deployments
+>

->2º- search for Cmd Line Tools and click in Connect to Your Cluster then select Connect using VS Code and copy the link
+> search for Cmd Line Tools and click in Connect to Your Cluster then select Connect using VS Code and copy the link

->idfv
+# How to use your connection string

+>